Refrigerant: Development of halogenated refrigerants (CFCs and HCFCs)

 In the 1920s, Thomas Midgley Jr., working with Albert Henne and Robert MacNeary, made a systematic study of synthetic refrigerants, seeking a fluid that was non-toxic, non-flammable, and stable.
-Midgley's team focused in on chlorinated and fluorinated hydrocarbons (chlorine and fluorine are halogens, so these compounds are termed "halogenated").
+Midgley's team focused on chlorinated and fluorinated hydrocarbons (chlorine and fluorine are halogens, so these compounds are termed halogenated).
 By 1931, dichlorodifluoromethane (R-12) came to market.
 R-12 was soon followed by trichlorofluoromethane (R-11) in 1932, and chlorodifluoromethane (R-22) in 1936.
-R-11 and R-12 are chlorofluorocarbons, or CFCs, and R-22 is a hydrochlorofluorocarbons, or HCFC.
+R-11 and R-12 are chlorofluorocarbons (CFCs) and R-22 is a hydrochlorofluorocarbon (HCFC).
 The trade name Freon was used for R-12, which at that time was also called F-12.

 The R- numbering system for refrigerants was developed by DuPont in the years that followed.
 The letter R is followed by a number that uniquely identifies the chemical structure of the refrigerant.
 The system has since become an international standard.
 Often, a more specific group of letters is used in place of R to denote the chemical family of the refrigerant.
 For example, R-12 may be called CFC-12 to indicate that it is a chlorofluorocarbon.

 CFC and HCFC refrigerants were immensely successful, and they dominated the market for half a century.
 By 1987, R-12 was used in essentially all refrigerators and R-22 in nearly all air conditioners.
 Automotive systems relied on R-12, water chillers using centrifugal compressors favored R-11, and low-temperature commercial refrigeration used a blended refrigerant, R-502.